You uninstall vSphere Replication by unregistering the appliance from vCenter Server and removing it from your environment.

 - Verify that the vSphere Replication appliance is powered on.

-- Stop all existing forward or reverse replications to the site.
+- Stop all existing outgoing or incoming replications to the site.

 - Disconnect any connections to other vSphere Replication sites.

 - Use a supported browser to log in to the vSphere Replication VAMI.

 The URL for the VAMI is https:// vr-appliance-address:5480.

 - On the VR tab, click Configuration.

 - Click Unregister VRMS.